Semester in Environmental Science (SES)

 Seventy-five people gathered at the Marine Biological Laboratory this month to celebrate 25 years of the Semester in Environmental Science (SES) and to introduce the new Semester in Biological Discovery.

-The Marine Biological Laboratory's Semester in Environmental Science held the 25th annual Student Independent Research Symposium in Clapp Auditorium on Friday, December 16, 2022.
-Students who participated in the semester-long study abroad course presented the culmination of their independent research projects in 15-minute talks over the course of the day.
+The Marine Biological Laboratory's Semester in Environmental Science will hold the 26th annual Student Independent Research Symposium in Clapp Auditorium on Friday, December 15, 2023.
+Students who participated in the semester-long study abroad course will present the culmination of their independent research projects in 15-minute talks over the course of the day.